Central Institute for the Deaf: History

-Goldstein's original vision included more than a school.
+Goldstein's vision included more than a school.
 He believed that having physicians, teachers and researchers work side by side on issues related to hearing and deafness was essential.
 He began training teachers of the deaf in 1914.
-In 1931, that teacher training program affiliated with Washington University in St. Louis, becoming the first deaf education teacher training program in the country to be offered through a college or university.
+In 1931, that teacher training program affiliated with Washington University in St. Louis becoming the first deaf education teacher training program in the country to be offered through a college or university.

 The 1930s also saw the development of a research department that aimed to better understand the anatomy and science of hearing.
-Under the direction of Hallowell Davis, who came to CID from Harvard University, the research department would go on to become world-renowned for its work related to hearing and deafness, attracting some of the world's top faculty over the next seven decades.
+Under the direction of Hallowell Davis, who came to CID from Harvard University, the research department would become world-renowned for its work related to hearing and deafness, attracting some of the world's top faculty over the next seven decades.
 Davis' early work there was done during World War II on behalf of the Veterans Administration, developing improved hearing aids for those who had sustained hearing loss in combat.
 This research laid the foundation for what would become the field of audiology.

 It was in 1947 that CID established one of the country's first two university training programs in audiology, a Ph.D. degree, through its affiliation with Washington University in St. Louis.
 Within a few months of each other, both CID/Washington University in St. Louis and Northwestern University had enrolled students and officially launched the country's academic training efforts in audiology.
 Both programs continue today as top-ranked leaders in audiology education.
 It was also in 1947 that CID added a master's program in deaf education, also the first such program in the country.